sanga28/chainport_/README.md

 ChainPort demonstrates how DevOps workflows can be re-architected using decentralized technologies.
 By introducing immutable records, cryptographic ownership, and transparent verification, it enables a more secure and trust-independent software supply chain.

+## In One Sentence
+ChainPort ensures that software containers can be owned, verified, and deployed safely by proving who created them, how they changed, and whether they can be trusted to run.